Chart Color Schemes

 Infrastructure

-Palmerston has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally
+Palmerston has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally

-No infrastructure changes or major projects have been identified by AreaSearch that could impact this area.
-Key projects include the Gungahlin Community Centre, Gold Creek Homestead Precinct, Gungahlin Town Centre Improvements, and Raya Gungahlin.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified zero projects that might impact this area.
+Notable projects include Gungahlin Community Centre, Gold Creek Homestead Precinct, Gungahlin Town Centre Improvements, and Raya Gungahlin.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.